Skip to main content

 Why is there a need for outpatient care?

 Outpatient care is needed to address addiction in the early stages.
-It also allows clients a more convenient way to acquire help while still maintaining the day-to-day responsibilities of their lives.
+It also allows clients a more convenient way to get help while still maintaining their day-to-day responsibilities.

 What caused the shift from inpatient to outpatient care?